5argon/NotchSolution/README.md

 Add this line `"com.e7.notch-solution": "git://github.com/5argon/NotchSolution.git",` to your packages.json

 It does not update automatically when I push fixes to this repo.
 You must remove the lock in your Packages folder.
+Otherwise you would better use Asset Store.

 ## Asset Store

-It will be on Unity Asset Store later.
+It will be on Unity Asset Store for free later.
 There are some weird glitches remaining...

 # SafeAreaPadding